 6. Do I have another opportunity lined up?

 A standard piece of advice is never to quit one job until you have another opportunity ready to go.
 People who strive for excellence might have some trouble with this concept.
 Someone for whom excellence is an important personal virtue will likely work hard until the day they quit, leaving little time for aggressive job hunting or soul searching.
 Excellence transcends job market conditions, though, so demand for you will still be high.

 As a valuable contributor to your organization, you might not need to be concerned about your company knowing you’re seeking other opportunities.
-If you’re considering leaving, you should probably have had discussions with your managers during which you’ve made them aware of your disappointment, so this should not come as a surprise.
-The organization is not going to fire you if you are still a great asset, and they might be willing to help you find your next opportunity.
+If you’re considering leaving, you should have already had discussions with your managers during which you’ve made them aware of your disappointment.
+So, this should not come as a surprise to them.
+The organization is not going to fire you if you are still a great asset, and they might even be willing to help you find your next opportunity.

 You will need to dedicate some time to self-marketing.
 Many people who strive for excellence don’t need external acknowledgment of their virtues for self-satisfaction.
 To find a job, however, you’ll need to be less humble and more willing to sell yourself as a desirable product.
 If, however, you are interested in making your own opportunities, you don’t need to wait for a job offer.
 There’s no time better than now to start your own endeavor.